chensong1995/CSILRoomManagement/README.md

   * Hi, I am a third year student at SFU.
 I am part of the SFU-ZJU Computing Science Dual Degree Program.
 My student number is 301324024.
   * In this project, I am responsible for the authentication module, the announcement module, and the lab policy module.
 Together with John Liu, I developed the machine live status module (I implemented the back end, while John implemented the front end).
 I also created the email module together with Ruiming Jia.
 * Ruiming Jia
+  * Hi, I am a fourth year computing science student at SFU.
+I am responsible for the feedback/report violation module in this project.

 ## Authentication
 * Users have to log in before they can visit our website.
 We developed two authentication systems, and they are used together.
 Students, teaching assistants, and faculties can log in through the SFU Central Authentication Service using their Computing ID.
 External users, such as a company that would like to host a job fair in the CSIL, can create and log in with a "CSIL account".